Ridge2/DjangoCRUD/README.md

 # DjangoCRUD
 CRUD operations in Django
 This project demostrates the inner workings of CRUD applications using Django and the Django REST Framework.

 Django is a python web framework built for rapid web development and Django REST Frameowrk is used for making api request calls and supports CRUD operations.

 This is an example of the inner workings and adjusted to other applciations.

-To run the project:
+## To run the project ##
 1. clone the repo:
 `git clone https://github.com/Ridge2/DjangoCRUD.git`